-We will print and ship your entire application package to your doorstep.
-All you will have to do is use our pre-addressed envelope to send your documents to the USCIS.
+We print and ship your application package to your doorstep.
+All you have to do is send it off to the USCIS using our pre-addressed envelope.

-A marriage based green card is a way for a foreign national to obtain permanent residency in the United States through marriage to a U.S. citizen or permanent resident.
-The process involves the U.S. citizen or permanent resident sponsor, known as the petitioner, filing a petition on behalf of the foreign national spouse, known as the beneficiary.
-The couple will be required to provide evidence of a bona fide marriage and go through an interview process.
-Once approved, the foreign national spouse will be granted a green card, allowing them to live and work in the U.S. permanently.
+A marriage-based green card grants foreign nationals permanent residency in the United States through marriage to a U.S. citizen or permanent resident.
+The U.S. sponsor files a petition on behalf of the foreign national spouse.
+The couple must provide evidence of a legitimate marriage and undergo an interview process.
+Once approved, the foreign national spouse can live and work in the U.S. permanently.

-All forms you need to file are included in your marriage-based green card package.
+All forms you need to file your green card are included in your marriage-based green card package.
 All you need to do is answer the questionnaire and scan your documents.Apply Now

 Immigration to another country can sometimes be difficult and that is why our team always puts the customer first.
 We provide you a team of experts that have provided marriage-based green card services to thousands of former immigrants who are now United States citizens.
 Our team will take out all the guesswork that comes with applying and obtaining your green card as we will walk you through every step of the way from your first question all the way to immigrating to the United States.
 Listed below are a few other benefits of our service

 We promise to work with you every step of the way, and if you're not satisfied with our service, we offer a 100% money-back guarantee.
 Let's start your green card process now.Start Now